 Serious injuries can lead to major setbacks for victims.
 Not only can an injury cause temporary or permanent disabilities, but victims and their families often incur tremendous medical and out-of-pocket expenses.
 At Walkup, Melodia, Kelly & Schoenberger, we are here to help when you need a Santa Rosa personal injury attorney.
-If another person has caused your injuries, let us investigate your claim and secure the compensation you deserve.
+If another person has caused your injuries, contact us to investigate your claim and secure the compensation you deserve.

 Why choose Walkup, Melodia, Kelly & Schoenberger?